-We use the global ocean model NEMO 3.6 (Madec et al., 2008) (configuration ORCA2).
+The global ocean model NEMO 3.6 (Madec, 2008; configuration ORCA2) has been used.
 It presents a spatial resolution of 2° outside the tropics.
-The meridional resolution is refined to 0.5° between 10°N and 10°S. The circulation model has been coupled with a simple biogeochemical model (Kriest et al., 2010) containing six compartments (phytoplankton, zooplankton, nutrient, sinking detritus, dissolved detritus, oxygen).
-The model has been spun up for 1000 years using climatological forcings based on the CORE2 (Coordinated-Ice Reference Ocean Experiment) dataset (Large and Yeager, 2009).
+The meridional resolution is refined to 0.5° between 10°N and 10°S. The circulation model has been coupled with a simple biogeochemical model (Kriest et al., 2010) containing six compartments (phytoplankton, zooplankton, nutrient, sinking detritus, dissolved detritus, and oxygen).
+The model has been spun up for 1,000 years using climatological forcings based on the CORE2 (Coordinated-Ice Reference Ocean Experiment) data set (Large & Yeager, 2009).
 A similar configuration was used in Duteil et al. (2018).

-After spin-up, we perform several interannual experiments using the CORE2 1948-2009 forcing dataset in which the higher frequencies of variability of the zonal and meridional wind velocity have been removed.
-Removing the higher frequencies of the zonal and meridional velocity impacts the wind speed, which modulates i) the latent and sensible fluxes; ii) wind stress, which ultimately controls the strength of ocean currents; and iii) the diffusive length scale (Turbulent Kinetic Energy scheme - TKE) (Gaspar et al., 1990).
+After spin-up, I perform several interannual experiments using the CORE2 1948-2009 forcing data set in which the higher frequencies of variability of the zonal and meridional wind velocity have been removed.
+Removing the higher frequencies of the zonal and meridional velocity impacts the wind speed, which modulates (i) the latent and sensible fluxes; (ii) wind stress, which ultimately controls the strength of ocean currents; and (iii) the diffusive length scale (Turbulent Kinetic Energy scheme, TKE; Gaspar et al., 1990).